allthatjava/boot-example-soap-webservice/README.md

 ## Web Service Consumer
+This example will show how to consume the existing webservice.

-#### Running Gradle script
+##### Running Gradle script
-To generate the Client side Java code from __wsdl__, use `jaxb` task.
+To generate the Client side Java code from __WSDL__, use `jaxb` task.

 ##### Gradle
-The following gradle script will generate Java code based on given WSDL file
+The following part of the gradle script will generate Java code based on given __WSDL__ file

 ```
 configurations {